olwend/CV/Olwen.md

 - As a remote student I have proven ability as a self motivated problem solver and independent learner.
 - All projects have been delivered with attention to software craftsmanship using TDD, SOLID, DRY in MVC frameworks.
-- Ruby, Rails, Javascript, Node.js, Rspec, Capybara, Cucumber, Jasmine
+- Ruby, Rails, Javascript, Node.js, Rspec, Capybara, Cucumber, Jasmine.

 Projects to View:
 [Makers B'n'B team project](https://byte-2-makersbnb.herokuapp.com/)